The 20 Best Places to Live in the Mountains in the U.S.

 1. Telluride, Colorado

-According to Trico Long Distance Movers, the best place to live in the mountains in the United States is Telluride in Colorado.
-It is a small community of approximately 2,500 people, and the main industries in this area are skiing and tourism.
+We have determined that the best place to live in the mountains in the United States is Telluride in Colorado for its high quality of life, beautiful sights, and many attractions.
+It is a small community of approximately 2,600 people, and the main industries in this area are skiing and tourism.
 It is a fantastic place to live for those who enjoy nature and the outdoors.
-In recent years, the job market has increased, and unemployment is exceptionally low.
+The job market has increased in recent years, and unemployment is exceptionally low.